Ergodic theory of multi-layer interacting particle systems: Existence of a Successful Coupling

 \section{Existence of a Successful Coupling}

-We can now state the main result of our paper, i.e., the characterization of the tempered ergodic measures for the three models of Section \ref{Models}. \begin{theorem} For all $s \in \{-1,0,1\}$, the measures $\mu_{\rho,s}$ defined in Proposition \ref{invariant} are the only tempered ergodic measures of the process generated by $\mathscr{L}_s$. \end{theorem} By Theorem \ref{ergomeas} we only need to show the existence of a successful coupling for the dual processes of our models.
-To prove this result we proceed as follows:
+We can now state the main result of our paper, i.e., the characterization of the tempered ergodic probability measures for the three models of Section \ref{Models}. \begin{theorem} For all $s \in \{-1,0,1\}$, the probability measures $\mu_{\rho,s}$ defined in Proposition \ref{invariant} are the only tempered ergodic probability measures of the process generated by $\mathscr{L}_s$. \end{theorem} By Theorem \ref{ergomeas} we need to show the the dual processes defined in Section \ref{dual processes} satisfy the assumptions from Section \ref{assumptions}, along with the existence of a successful coupling.
+We will start by proving that the original assumptions hold.